JackyLin97/academic-kickstart/content/en/authors/admin/_index.md

 - Visitors
 ---

 I am an AI Software Development Engineer at Shenzhen Zhiruantong Technology Co., Ltd., focusing on RAG technology applications and real-time conversational agent development based on multimodal speech models.
-I graduated with a BSc in Computer Science & Artificial Intelligence from the University of Sheffield in July 2022, where I completed my final year dissertation project on "Deep Learning-Based Automatic Speech Recognition" under the supervision of Dr. Anton Ragni.
+I graduated with a BSc in Computer Science & Artificial Intelligence from the University of Sheffield in July 2022, where I completed my final year dissertation project on "GLOM for Automatic Speech Recognition" (designing and developing a representation learning model with better explainability in the field of automatic speech recognition by referencing the GLOM model architecture concept) under the supervision of Dr. Anton Ragni.